BryanNaroditskiy/Project-2-463/README.md

 * The safest path was determined using Dijkstra's algorithm.

-* Future crime rates were predicted for the next season.

 # Showcasing the Achievement of Project Goals

 **Results:**

-* Successfully predicted crime rates for the next season.

 * Identified the safest path in the dataset area using Dijkstra's algorithm.